Security-Onion-Solutions/securityonion-docs/reports.rst

     {{ range sortMetrics .Value "desc" .Results.mySpecialQuery.Metrics.groupby_1_fieldx }}

-- Sort the given case data by the .CreateTime (or event's timestamp) in ascending order (applicable to Case Report):
+- Sort the given case data by the .CreateTime field (or event's timestamp) in ascending order (applicable to Case Report):

 ::